rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 His brain made the compelling case that, whatever it happened to them may have been caused by staying in the alley for too long.
 The message finally went through.

-He began his walk slowly, but, as things would go when a child walk into a scary place, at the tiniest creak or crunching sound, he darted towards the end of the alley with his imagination betrayed him: it projected images of bones dancing to a hidden tune, composing an army of undead about to chased him.
+He began his walk slowly, but, as things would go when a child walks into a scary place, at the tiniest creak or crunching sound, he darted towards the end of the alley as his imagination betrayed him: it projected images of bones dancing to a hidden tune, composing an army of undead about to chase him.

-Sam jumped out of the alley and landed on a circular room leaving behind the entrance to the room and a gate in front of him.
+Sam jumped out of the alley and landed in a circular room leaving behind the entrance to the room and a gate in front of him.
 Sam tried to walk further away from the scary alley and bumped against Amir, who remained on the floor with his face totally bruised and swollen.

-Amir looked calmed, though Sam would have imagined that he remained calmed as he could not see the creepy place they were standing on.
+Amir looked serene, though Sam would have imagined that he remained calm as he could not see the creepy place they were standing on.
 Amir barely moved to reveal Hannah, who had collapsed completely exhausted after carrying Amir out of the alley.

-Sam looked back expecting the ghastly images to become reality, nothing came out from the alley thought, Sam noticed, the entrance to the room had the dark stains spreading outwards, like tentacles would sprout out of a bottle if you assume you placed a very pissed off octopus inside of it.
+Sam looked back expecting the ghastly images to become reality, but nothing came out from the alley thought, Sam noticed, the entrance to the room had dark stains spreading outwards, like tentacles would sprout out of a bottle if you assume you placed a very pissed off octopus inside of it.
 The dark tentacles came to an abrupt end near the middle of the room, there was some sort of magical force that protected it from the incoming creature.

 *"Where are we?"* - he asked still fixated on the dark pattern.